oriyastyle/azure-cloud/petstore/00-setup-your-environment/README.md

 ![](images/gh2.png)

-You're now able to update your GitHub Clone, of the https://github.com/chtrembl/azure-cloud Fork, with updates from he upstream https://github.com/chtrembl/azure-cloud Repo which allows you to work on your fork while still fetching upstream changes, when needed.
+You're now able to update your GitHub Clone, of the https://github.com/chtrembl/azure-cloud Fork, with updates from the upstream https://github.com/chtrembl/azure-cloud repo which allows you to work on your fork while still fetching upstream changes, when needed.

 ```
 git remote add upstream git@github.com:chtrembl/azure-cloud.git